Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/01-intro.md

 ## Introduction

-Welcome to this repo, thanks for contributing!
+Welcome to this repo, thanks for browsing! (and maybe contributing?)

 This monorepo aggregates most of my (Offirmo) personal projects, including:
 * npm modules